-Stockholders' equity may contain other items such other comprehensive income, or OCI.
-Items recorded in this account do not hit the income statement.
-They arrive at stockholders' equity through retained earnings; an accountant records them directly to the OCI account in stockholders' equity.
+Stockholders' equity may include other items such as other comprehensive income, or OCI.
+Items recorded in this account do not impact the income statement or some other financial statements.
+They arrive at stockholders' equity through retained earnings, which means that an accountant records them directly to the OCI account in stockholders' equity.

 These entries include gain or loss on available-for-sale securities and outstanding shares, or foreign currency translation adjustment.
 They can either increase or decrease stockholders' equity.